SangeethaNachimuthu/myproject/README.md

-git remote add origin <url> == Connect local Git repository to a remote repository on GitHub. git branch -M main == Change the current branch to main. git push -u origin main == Push the local repository commits to the remote repository on GitHub.
+git remote add origin <url> == Connect local Git repository to a remote repository on GitHub. git branch -M main == Change the current branch to main. git push -u origin main == Push the local repository commits to the remote repository on GitHub. git clone <url> == It clones the git repository to our local repository. git remote -v == To see which remote GitHub is connected.